Skip to main content

 Campaign Name

-Create headers to name the campaign within the template.
-You can either enter a static name or specify headers for dynamic insertion, for different accounts.
-For dynamic insertion, you can use placeholders like {brand} and {category} in the campaign name field.
+You can name campaigns within a template using either a static name or dynamic headers for customized insertion across different campaigns or accounts.
+For dynamic insertion, use placeholders like {brand} and {category} in the campaign name field.

 Note: Use curly brackets { } to define the dynamic headers.